Amazon frogbit

 Description

-• Perennial floating aquatic plant that can grow up to 50cm high.
+• This perennial floating aquatic plant can grow up to 50cm tall.

-• Leaves are bright green, up to 4cm wide, are either floating or emergent and arranged in basal rosettes along runners (stolons).
+• Leaves are bright green and up to 4cm wide.
+They are either floating or emergent and are arranged in basal rosettes along runners (stolons).

-• Flowers are white to pale yellow, male or female, up to 13mm wide.
+• Flowers are white to pale yellow, male or female, and up to 13mm wide.

 • Flowers emerge upright, and subsequent fruit develop on the underside of the plant, in the water.
 Both fruit and flowers are hard to see.

-• Fruit is about 4–13mm long, 2–5mm wide and contains up to 100 highly viable seeds, which are less than 1mm diameter and spherical with a rough surface.
+• Fruit are 4–13mm long and 2–5mm wide.
+Each contains up to 100 highly viable seeds, which are less than 1mm diameter and spherical with a rough surface.

 Habitat